lhack-jpeg/suiteselector/README.md

 # suiteSelector

-# This project was a simple web app for users to enter the toilets set out measurements.
+# This project is a simple web app for users to enter the toilets set out measurements.

 # It then returns a web page with the available toilets that could be used with the basic specs of the toilets.